YJiangcm/LTE/README.md

 ```

 #### Qwen-Chat-7B
 The code is based on [Qwen](https://github.com/QwenLM/Qwen).
-Standard fine-tuning was conducted on a machine with 4×A100 80G GPUs for about 9 hours.
+Standard fine-tuning was conducted on 4×A100 GPUs (80G) for about 9 hours.
 ```bash
 cd LTE/
 bash Qwen/finetune/finetune_ds.sh